iikla/Sources/Hey You Read This!.md

 - Any c++ internal cheats (I will when i learn IDA and c++)
 - Sentinel (wait people use this?)

-# if you want a epxloit cracked/source
+# if you want a exploit cracked/source
-  DM me on discord # iikla#5305
+  DM me on discord
+## iikla#5305